Simplification of the immigration rules

 - be reliable guidance on immigration applications

 Over the last year, we've been engaging with the Home Office as a member of its Simplification of the Immigration Rules Review Committee.
+In this role, we are giving technical feedback and our involvement doesn’t constitute endorsement with the direction of policy in this area.

 The project is ongoing, with a list of the updates available on the GOV.UK website.